onurmert0/ClothClassification/README.md

 [1] Cushen, G. A., & Nixon, M. S. (2012, July).
 Real-time semantic clothing segmentation.
 In International Symposium on Visual Computing (pp. 272-281).
 Berlin, Heidelberg: Springer Berlin Heidelberg.

 Week 3: Looking for method and resized the images, normalization and augmentation.

+Week 4: We prepared the segmentation code.

+Week 5: We fixed the segmentation code, it wasn't working successfully.

+Week 6: We prepared the code for clustering and tried to fix the problems.